ConesaLab/TensorPLS/README.md

 # TensorPLS

-An R package for exploring patterns in three-way omics data using N-PLS-DA.
+An R package for exploring patterns in three-way omics data using PLS-DA.

 ---
 # Prerequisites